-This Slow Cooker Chicken Stew with Sweet Potatoes is full of juicy chicken, tender carrots, chunky sweet potatoes, and tangy tomatoes cooked in a hearty, creamy broth fragrant with herbs.
-It’s hearty and healthy, with comforting flavors that will brighten up even the coldest day!
+This Slow Cooker Chicken Stew is brimming with juicy chicken, tender carrots, chunky sweet potatoes, and tangy tomatoes cooked in a hearty, creamy broth fragrant with herbs.
+It’s hearty and nutritious, with comforting flavors that will brighten up even the coldest day!

-- Chicken Breast: You’ll need about one pound of boneless, skinless chicken breasts.
+- Chicken Breast: You’ll need about one pound of boneless chicken breasts.
 If you need to use bone-in breasts instead, get a little over a pound, to account for the bone and cartilage weight.
-Thaw the chicken, if frozen.

 - Sweet Potatoes: This recipe uses two medium sweet potatoes, cubed.

-- Carrots: The carrots should be cut into half-inch slices, and I use about two large or three medium-sized carrots.
+- Carrots: The carrots should be cut into half-inch slices.

 - Yukon Gold Potato: Cube a large Yukon Gold potato, or other waxy potato of your choice.

-- Tomatoes: You’ll need a large (28 ounce) can of diced tomatoes.
+- Tomatoes: You’ll need a large can of diced tomatoes.
 Don’t drain them; the liquid adds a great tomato juice flavor to the broth.

 - Chicken Broth: Homemade broth is great, if you have it!
 Store-bought chicken (or veggie) broth is usually what I use, and I prefer to use low-sodium.